davormz/catalog-api/README.md

 ## Description

 This API is used to manage the products catalog of the application.
-This project is intended to practice Spring Boot concepts.
+This project is intended to practice Spring Boot and microservices concepts.

 The spring cli was used to bootstrap the project using the following command: